pavelkushtia/SystemDesign/README.md

 ./start.sh
 ```
 *This script will:*
-- Stop any existing ScaleSim processes
+- Stop any existing SystemDesign processes
 - Check if dependencies are installed
 - Start both frontend and backend services
 - Display service URLs